RussellRClark/Angular/README.md

   Create a GitHub account.
   Create a repo.
   Set this repo as your dev project git remote.
 Commit & push
-  In GitHub go to the repo/Settings/GitHub Pages & Set a source (master branch/docs folder)
+  In GitHub go to the repo/Settings/GitHub Pages/Set a source (master branch/docs folder)

    > ng build --prod --output-path docs --base-href [your repo name]